khalidmaster1/Portfolio/README.md

 <header>

 My Name is Khalid Syed.

+</footer>
 I am a programmer and this is where i keep my blog.

-</footer>
-blog